evandisoft/RedOnion/RedOnion.KSP/API/SpaceBody.md

 - `atmosphere`: [SpaceBody.Atmosphere](SpaceBody.Atmosphere.md) - Atmosphere parameters of the body.
 - `atm`: [SpaceBody.Atmosphere](SpaceBody.Atmosphere.md) - Atmosphere parameters of the body.
 (Alias to `atmosphere`)
 - `orbit`: [OrbitInfo](OrbitInfo.md) - \[`WIP`\] Orbit parameters.
 Null for Sun/Kerbol.
 - `period`: [TimeDelta](TimeDelta.md) - Period of current orbit in seconds.
-Alias to `orbit.period`.
+Alias to `orbit.period`. `NaN/none` for Sun/Kerbol.
 - `timeToAp`: [TimeDelta](TimeDelta.md) - Eta to apoapsis in seconds.
-Alias to `orbit.timeToAp`.
+Alias to `orbit.timeToAp`. `NaN/none` for Sun/Kerbol.
 - `timeToPe`: [TimeDelta](TimeDelta.md) - Eta to periapsis in seconds.
-Alias to `orbit.timeToPe`.
+Alias to `orbit.timeToPe`. `NaN/none` for Sun/Kerbol.
 - `timeAtAp`: [TimeStamp](TimeStamp.md) - Time at apoapsis.
-Alias to `orbit.timeAtAp`.
+Alias to `orbit.timeAtAp`. `NaN/none` for Sun/Kerbol.
 - `timeAtPe`: [TimeStamp](TimeStamp.md) - Time at periapsis.
-Alias to `orbit.timeAtPe`.
+Alias to `orbit.timeAtPe`. `NaN/none` for Sun/Kerbol.
-- `eccentricity`: double - Eccentricity of the orbit. \[0, +inf)
+- `eccentricity`: double - Eccentricity of the orbit. \[0, +inf) `NaN` for Sun/Kerbol.
-- `inclination`: double - Inclination of the orbit.
+- `inclination`: double - Inclination of the orbit. `NaN` for Sun/Kerbol.
-- `semiMajorAxis`: double - Semi-major axis of the orbit.
+- `semiMajorAxis`: double - Semi-major axis of the orbit. `NaN` for Sun/Kerbol.
-- `semiMinorAxis`: double - Semi-minor axis of the orbit.
+- `semiMinorAxis`: double - Semi-minor axis of the orbit. `NaN` for Sun/Kerbol.
-- `apoapsis`: double - Height above ground of highest point of the orbit.
+- `apoapsis`: double - Height above ground of highest point of the orbit. `NaN` for Sun/Kerbol.
-- `periapsis`: double - Height above ground of lowest point of the orbit.
+- `periapsis`: double - Height above ground of lowest point of the orbit. `NaN` for Sun/Kerbol.
-- `apocenter`: double - Highest distance between center of orbited body and any point of the orbit.
+- `apocenter`: double - Highest distance between center of orbited body and any point of the orbit. `NaN` for Sun/Kerbol.
-- `pericenter`: double - Lowest distance between center of orbited body and any point of the orbit.
+- `pericenter`: double - Lowest distance between center of orbited body and any point of the orbit. `NaN` for Sun/Kerbol.
 - `trueAnomaly`: double - Angle in degrees between the direction of periapsis and the current position.
-Zero at periapsis, 180 at apoapsis.
+Zero at periapsis, 180 at apoapsis. `NaN` for Sun/Kerbol.
-- `meanAnomaly`: double - Angle in degrees between the direction of periapsis and the current position extrapolated on circular orbit.
+- `meanAnomaly`: double - Angle in degrees between the direction of periapsis and the current position extrapolated on circular orbit. `NaN` for Sun/Kerbol.
-- `lan`: double - Longitude of ascending node.
+- `lan`: double - Longitude of ascending node. `NaN` for Sun/Kerbol.
 - `argumentOfPeriapsis`: double - Argument of periapsis.
-Angle from ascending node to periapsis.
+Angle from ascending node to periapsis. `NaN` for Sun/Kerbol.
 - `aop`: double - Argument of periapsis.
-Angle from ascending node to periapsis.
+Angle from ascending node to periapsis. `NaN` for Sun/Kerbol.

 **Instance Methods:**
 - `positionAt()`: [Vector](Vector.md), time [TimeStamp](TimeStamp.md)